zhongjianru/studying/数据结构与算法：Python语言实现.md

         self._k = -1                      # will increment to 0 on first call to next

       def __next__(self):
-        """ Return the next element, or else raise error. """ self._k += 1                      # advance to next index, begin from 0
+        """ Return the next element, or else raise an error. """ self._k += 1                      # advance to next index, begin from 0
         if self._k < len(self._seq):
           return(self._seq[self._k])      # return the data element